deNBI/OpenstackGPUService/README.md

 but can easily be adapted to any OpenStack installation providing GPU (or other) resources.

 ### Prerequisites
-The service need some additional configurations concerning aggregates and flavors to work as expected.
+The OpenstackGPUService needs some additional configuration of aggregates and flavors to work properly.

 #### Aggregates
 Same or equal GPU based hypervisors (same GPU type, same number of GPUs) have to be summarized in a